 When enabled, groups servers by host into unified environments, enabling APIs with multiple protocols (REST, WebSocket, etc.) to share environment configuration.
 Environment URL IDs use the server name, with path or protocol suffixes added only when needed to resolve collisions.

-Path to the overrides configuration file.
+Path to the overrides configuration file, or a list of paths to multiple override files applied sequentially.
 Used for SDK generation only, not for documentation generation.

 Path to the OpenRPC specification file.